 West Bengal: This budget is just the start, farmers' situation will be stronger, says PM Modi

-Thakurnagar, Feb 2: Prime Minister Narendra Modi kicked off BJP's campaign in West Bengal for the coming Lok Sabha election at Thakurnagar in West Bengal.
+Thakurnagar, Feb 2: Prime Minister Narendra Modi Saturday kicked-off BJP's campaign for the upcoming Lok Sabha election at Thakurnagar in West Bengal.

-At out set Pm Modi said, "The schemes that were announced in the budget yesterday will help more than 12 crore Kisan families, labourers, and the 3 crore middle-class families will directly benefit from it."
+At the outset PM Modi highlighted the interim budget, saying, "The schemes that were announced in the budget yesterday will help more than 12 crore Kisan families, labourers, and the 3 crore middle-class families will directly benefit from it."

 "Like I've said before, this budget is just the start.
 In the full budget, we will make the situation of farmers stronger.
 Few farmers got benefits in West Bengal.
 Our budget will give benefit to 12 crore farmers."